Privacy Policy

 We store your information in hard copy and in electronic format.
 We use industry standard technical and organisational measures to protect information from the point of collection to the point of destruction.
 For example:

-• We will only transfer personal data to a third party if it agrees to comply with those procedures and policies, or if it puts in place adequate measures itself.
+- We will only transfer personal data to a third party if we are satisfied that it puts in place adequate security measures itself.

 Unfortunately, the transmission of information via the internet is not completely secure.
-We cannot guarantee the security of your data transmitted via the internet; any transmission is at your own risk.
+Despite the precautions we take, we cannot guarantee the security of your data transmitted via the internet; any transmission is at your own risk.
 However, once we have received your personal data, we take steps to ensure that it is treated securely and in accordance with this privacy policy.

 Where data processing is carried out on our behalf by a third party, we will endeavour to ensure that appropriate security measures are in place including to prevent unauthorised disclosure of your personal data.